UTenret/darkly/bruteforce_login/resources/explanation.md

-Vulnerability name: Bruteforce attack with a dictionnary
+## Bruteforce attack with a dictionary

 How to defend : password policy, non-simple passwords